 - Go to Virtual Analyzer > Sandbox Management and click the Sandbox for macOS tab. - 2.
-Select Send possible Mac OS threats to the Trend Micro Sandbox for macOS for analysis.

-3. Click Save.
+Select Send possible threats for macOS to Sandbox as a Service for analysis. - 3.
+Click Save.

 Submitters

 Use the Submitters screen, in Virtual Analyzer > Submitters, to adjust Virtual Analyzer resource allocation between all sources that submit objects to Deep Discovery Analyzer for analysis.
 Virtual Analyzer utilizes more resources to process submissions by submitters with higher weight settings.